CIROH-UA/ciroh-ua_website/blog/2024-08-28-Case-Studies.md

 - **TEEHR-HUB**: It is a JupyterHub environment, running the TEEHR image, with AWS services (EFS and S3) to provide a scalable platform for hydrologic research.
 - **Data Processing**: TEEHR-HUB has successfully processed the AORC (v3.0 retrospective) gridded precipitation data to the MERIT basins, as well as the CONUS 40-year retrospective (v3.0 and USGS).
 - **Testbed Integration**: TEEHR-HUB’s compatibility with various testbeds allows researchers to experiment with different hydrologic models and datasets.
+- **Evaluation** - TEEHR is being used (or is planned for use) by several CIROH research teams to evaluate large scale model results.

 ### Infrastructure Utilized: